cynthiaewu/PhylogenyPipeline/README.md

 --------------------------------------------------------------------------------
 Limitation: In the sequence headers of fasta file, there can't be spaces.

-1. dataset of all sequences including query sequences in fasta file
+1. dataset of all sequences excluding query sequences in fasta file

    [allsequences].fas
 2. query sequences in fasta file